fbraza/BrazLog/_posts/2021-06-09-modern-python-part1.md

 Firstly the virtual environment is created and stored outside of the project.
 A bit similar to what we have when using [`conda`](https://docs.conda.io/en/latest/).
 Indeed, Instead of creating a folder containing your dependency libraries (as [`virtualenv`](https://pypi.org/project/virtualenv/) does), `poetry` creates an environment on a global system path (`.cache/` by default).
 This separation of concerns allows keeping your project away from dependency source code.

-> You can create your virtual environment inside your project or in any other directories.
+> Note: You can create your virtual environment inside your project or in any other directories.
 For that you need to edit the configuration of poetry.
 Follow this [documentation](https://python-poetry.org/docs/configuration/) for more details.

 Secondly, `poetry` is going to read the `pyproject.toml` and install all dependencies specified in this file.
 If not defined, poetry will download the last version of the packages.
 At the end of the operation, a `poetry.lock` file is created.
 It contains all packages and their exact versions.
 Keep in mind that if a `poetry.lock` file is already present, the version numbers defined in it take precedence over what is defined in the `pyproject.toml`.
 Finally, you should commit the `poetry.lock` file to your project repository so that all collaborators working on the project use the same versions of dependencies.